jasminej90/dandp3-wrangle-openStreetMap-data/report.md

 	        else:
 	            name[i] = string_case(name[i])

-	    # is last word is street?
+	    # Does it contain street keyword?
 	    if (name[len(name) - 1] not in expected) & ('Road' not in ' '.join(name)):
 	    	name = ' '.join(name) + " Street"
 	    else: